Art Advisory Board

 Diya Vij

-Diya Vij is the Associate Curator at Creative Time who is committed to critically investigating the evolving role of public art in politics and civic life.
-Over the past decade, she has held programming, curatorial, and communications positions at the High Line, the New York City Department of Cultural Affairs (DCLA), and the Queens Museum.
+Diya Vij is the Curator at Creative Time and is committed to critically investigating the evolving role of public art in politics and civic life.
+Over the past decade, she has held programming, curatorial, and communications positions at major New York City Institutions.
+At Creative Time, she commissions and stewards large-scale public art work, initiates public programs, and helps guide the curatorial direction of the organization.
 As the Associate Curator of Public Programs at the High Line, she organized dozens of live events and performances with artists, activists, practitioners, and healers.
-At DCLA, Vij launched and co-directed the Public Artists in Residence (PAIR) program, a municipal residency program that embeds artists into city agencies to address New York City’s most pressing issues.
-Additionally, she was a project lead for the Agency’s citywide Diversity, Equity, and Inclusion initiative, and played an active role in public monument efforts, and CreateNYC — New York City’s first cultural plan.
-She was a curatorial fellow and the communications manager at the Queens Museum from 2010-2014.
+At the New York City Department of Cultural Affairs, Vij launched and co-directed the Public Artists in Residence (PAIR) program.
+Additionally, she helped lead the Agency’s citywide Diversity, Equity, and Inclusion initiative, and played an active role in public monument efforts, as well as CreateNYC—New York City’s first strategic long-term plan for culture.
+She was a curatorial fellow and the communications manager at the Queens Museum from 2010–2014.
+She currently serves as the Co-Chair of the Board of A Blade of Grass and on the Boards of the Laundromat Project and The Poetry Project.
+She was co-curator of the Counterpublic Triennial 2023 in St. Louis, MO.

 Hannah Whitaker